Bringing a group to 3Generate

-We understand that some churches may not have sufficient Youth / Children's Leaders / Workers and in some cases none, however, adults appointed through the safer recruitment process and in possession of a current DBS certificate covering "Regulated Activity" may be appointed for the purpose of the event.
+We understand that some churches may not have sufficient Youth / Children's Leaders / Workers and, in some cases, none.
+However, adults appointed through the safer recruitment process and in possession of a current DBS certificate covering "Regulated Activity" may be named as leaders for the purpose of the event.
 All adults attending the event need to have been recruited within their local context via a process of safer recruitment and should attend 3Generate with the agreement of their minister or Circuit Superintendent.
 Details about safer recruitment can be found further below.

 Further details about the under-18 / leader ratio

-3Generate has been designed to be an event where leaders can bring their groups, be accommodated close to them and care for them throughout the weekend.
-The event is for 8-23s so there is no provision for adults to attend the event other than in the role of a leader with a group, or, as a contributor, or, as a member of the Delivery Team (staff and volunteers).
+3Generate has been designed as an event where leaders bring their groups, are accommodated close to them and care for them throughout the weekend.
+The event is for 8-23 year olds, so there is no provision for adults to attend the event other than in the roles of leader with a group, a contributor or a member of the 3Generate Delivery Team (staff and volunteers).

-The ratios mentioned above of 1 leader for every 6 under-18s, a minimum of 2 leaders and ensuring mixed groups have at least 1 male and 1 female leader, have been designed to ensure sufficient care and supervision of our children and young people throughout the event.
+The ratios mentioned above (of one leader for every six under-18 year olds, a minimum of two leaders per group and at least one male and one female leader for mixed gender groups) have been designed to ensure sufficient care and supervision of our children and young people throughout the event.
 Generally, the ratio should not be exceeded.
-However, we understand that in some circumstances this may need to be the case so where this is required we encourage extra support to attend.
+However, we understand that, in some circumstances, this may need to be the case so where this is required we encourage extra support to attend.